Moo-Ack-Productions/bpy-build/docs/actions.md

 >
 > BpyBuild doesn't run scripts in the traditional sense.
 Instead, BpyBuild imports scripts as Python modules and runs `main`.
 As such, global code is executed on import, which is before the actual build process.

+> [!IMPORTANT]
+> For security reasons, BpyBuild restricts the characters an action name or file may have.
+The following is allowed:
+> - All English letters (a-z, A-Z)
+> - Numerical digits (0-9)
+> - Whitespace
+> - Hyphens and underscores
+>
+> BpyBuild does not count the `.py` extension for files.

 # Hooks
 BpyBuild also supports the concept of hooks.
 Currently, the following hooks are supported:
 - `main`: executed during the build process; directory is set to a copy of the source tree under `build/stage-1`